-There is no end to false, baseless allegations against the Modi government by left-liberal media and intellectuals using selective data.
+There is no end to false, baseless allegations against the Modi government by a section of media and self-styled intellectuals using selective data.
 The latest example of the same is the allegation that there is a mismatch of revenue numbers of the central government in the union budget and the economic survey.

 Lawyer-activist Prashant Bhushan went on to allege that government has fudged revenue numbers by ₹1.7 lakh crore.
 He was quoting a report by controversial journalist Sreenivasan Jain of NDTV, where it is alleged that the numbers do not match in the two documents produced by the same ministry in the same government.